St. Lucie Co. tourism leaders launch "Don't Come Here" campaign

 It's summer vacation time, but maybe you don't feel like traveling very far.

-Tourism leaders in St. Lucie County say that's okay, they've got plenty of places for you to visit even if, at first, they claim they don't want you to come.
+Tourism leaders in St. Lucie County said that's OK.
+They've got plenty of places for you to visit even if, at first, they claim they don't want you to come.

 Buzz Smyth and his team took over the 23-room Fort Pierce Beach Resort in January.